ConanXie/koa2-login-example/README.md

 # koa2-login-example
-A demo of login uses  koa 2
+A demo of login which uses  koa 2